hirrolot/hirrolot.github.io/content/fueled-evaluation.md

 Since `quote`, `normalize`, and `normalize_at` only call `eval` and reduce their arguments structurally, they terminate as well.

-However, this does not _guarantee_ termination (i.e., decidability) of type checking.
+However, this does not _guarantee_ termination (i.e., decidability [^termination-decidability]) of type checking.
 For example, if you do some sophisticated machinery during type checking, such as certain forms of unification, you may still end up with an undecidable type system.
-Thus, the only thing that the aforestated property guarantees is that the type checker will not be undecidable _due to_ the evaluation mechanism.
+Thus, the only thing that the aforestated property guarantees is that the type system will not be undecidable _due to_ the evaluation mechanism.

 There are several advantages of fueled evaluation over more traditional approaches: